 If you want a more relaxing way to see the park, take a trip on the miniature railway which runs around the grounds.
 Depending on how adventurous you are, you may be brave enough to tackle a roof climb across the Olympic Stadium's canopy top, before rounding off the experience with the zip line over the arena or an abseil down the 40-metre drop into the stadium.

-As has always been the case, events are still held the whole year round in the Olympic Stadium and Olympic Hall, the settings for the 1972 Summer Olympic Games.
+As has always been the case, events are still held the whole year round in the Olympiastadion and Olympiahalle, the settings for the 1972 Summer Olympic Games.
 Major cultural and sporting events attract tens of thousands of visitors each year.
-The park is also home to two other attractions: the Sea Life centre and the Ausstellungssommer exhibition hall.
+A special highlight is the Midsummer Night's Dream, an open-air event with fireworks, live acts and festival food from all over the world, as well as the Summer Festival in July/August with rides and many delicacies.
+The well-known Tollwood Summer Festival also takes place in the Olympiapark Süd with numerous concerts, organic gastronomy and all kinds of arts and crafts.
+With the Sea Life adventure aquarium, the park has another attraction.

 Good to know: Munich Card holders are entitled to a reduced fee for the ascent to the Olympic Tower and the Park Railway.
 If one owns the Munich City Pass, both are free of charge.
 No matter which card you choose, the public transport is included.